Stuycs-K/final-project-9-anwars-yamm/WORKLOG.md

 added some tests for scoring words, scoring method complies added a method to create a reference for wordMulti added a method to compound the multipliers

+### date 5/26

+wrote down algo
+changes to active